Suwayomi/Suwayomi-Server/README.md

 If you face issues with your set up we are happy to provide help, just join our discord server(a discord badge is on the top of the page, you are just a click clack away!).

+Checkout (this wiki page)[https://github.com/Suwayomi/Tachidesk-Server/wiki/Configuring-Tachidesk-server] for a guide on configuring Tachidesk-Server.

 ## Troubleshooting and Support
 See [this troubleshooting wiki page](https://github.com/Suwayomi/Tachidesk/wiki/Troubleshooting).